XertroV/nvbtally/README.md

 ### Updater

 ```
-python3 -m nvbtally.updater
+python3 -m nvbtally.updater [--watch]
 ```

 This populates the DB of nulldatas from api.coinsecrets.org.

-Planned: continuous (just need to put args in)
+Planned: watching mode; will wait for new blocks and add them as the come in.

-Can be run as cron job
+Can be run as cron job (without `--watch`)

 ### Filter